inspiritilda/2420_linux_assigment_1/README.md

 - A DigitalOcean account.
 - `ssh` installed on your local machine.
 - A basic understanding of how to use the Linux command line.
+- This guide assumes you already have an Arch Linux droplet and can SSH into it.

 ## Installing and Setting up doctl
 `doctl` is the official DigitalOcean CLI tool, and it makes it super easy to manage everything right from your terminal (DigitalOcean, n.d.).